Selective Cell Elimination using RNA-guided Chromatin Shredding

 Brief Description

-Cancer is driven by genetic mutations, notably in TP53, which is altered in ~50% of all cancer cases across various types.
-In certain cancers such as ovarian, non-small cell lung (NSCLC), and pancreatic cancers, up to 70–90% of cases are found to have TP53 mutations.
-TP53 mutations also tend to be clonal, arising early and persisting across tumor cells in a heterogenous population.
+Cancer is driven by genetic mutations, notably in p53, which is altered in ~ nearly half of all cancers and up to 70–90% of cases of some of the most difficult-to-treat cancers, including ovarian, pancreatic, and non-small cell lung cancer.
+P53 mutations also tend to be clonal, arising early and persisting across tumor cells in a heterogenous population.
 Restoring p53 function for tumor regression has been considered the "holy grail" of cancer therapy.
 However, no approved therapies are available to target the p53 protein due to its lack of druggable pockets and the difficulty of re-activating defective transcription factors.
-Conventional treatments like chemotherapy induce systemic DNA damage, leading to widespread side effects.
+Conventional treatments, like chemotherapy, induce systemic DNA damage, leading to widespread side effects.
 Therefore, there is a need for compositions and methods that address the above.

 Suggested uses